WORD-FM: History

-Salem acquires WPIT AM/FM
+Salem acquires WPIT

-In 1992, after a lengthy series of negotiations, the opportunity presented itself again for Salem to acquire WPIT AM/FM.
-New FCC rules governing ownership allowed Salem to hold more than two licenses simultaneously, and a deal was made for Salem to buy out its former rival and spin their existing stations off to new owners.
+In 1992, after a lengthy series of negotiations, the opportunity presented itself again for Salem to acquire WPIT and WPIT-FM.
+New Federal Communications Commission (FCC) rules governing ownership allowed Salem to hold more than two licenses simultaneously, and a deal was made for Salem to buy out its former rival and spin their existing stations off to new owners.

 WKPA was spun off to Pentecostal Temple Development Corporation in November 1992 as a gift.
 PTDC was the business arm of Pentecostal Temple Church of God, pastored by former WPXI-TV reporter Dr. D. Loran Mann.
-WORD-FM 104.7 was also sold off to Entercom, Inc., which operated country music competitor WDSY-FM, and had been looking for an FM station for a duopoly property.
+WORD-FM 104.7 was also sold off to Entercom, which operated country music competitor WDSY-FM, and had been looking for an FM station for a duopoly property.

 WORD-FM merger with WPIT

 The transaction took place in January 1993, and WORD-FM moved its current call letters and format to 101.5, which had been the FM partial simulcast of WPIT.
 Some of WPIT-FM's existing programming elements were retained, but much of the programming mirrored WORD-FM's original format that began on 104.7.

-104.7 then came under the control of Entercom in an LMA (local marketing agreement) deal with Salem until it was purchased outright six months later.
-The new 104.7 was assigned the call letters WXRB and adopted the moniker "Rebel 104.7 Hit Country" after stunting for a brief period with a Classic Rock format and the name "U.S. 104.7".
+The 104.7 facility then came under the control of Entercom in a local marketing agreement deal with Salem until it was purchased outright six months later.
+The new 104.7 was assigned the call letters WXRB and adopted the moniker "Rebel 104.7 Hit Country" after stunting for a brief period with a classic rock format and the name "U.S. 104.7".

-WPIT, which had been running all ministry-based conservative programming all day, then began to run Contemporary Christian music during the afternoon and evening hours to appease listeners who had grown accustomed to hearing CCM on WPIT-FM prior to the ownership change.
+WPIT, which had been running all ministry-based conservative programming all day, then began to run contemporary Christian music during the afternoon and evening hours to appease listeners who had grown accustomed to hearing the format on WPIT-FM prior to the ownership change.

 WORD-FM today

-WPIT, which for years had been co-located with WPIT-FM at Gateway Towers in downtown Pittsburgh, joined the new WORD-FM at its home at Seven Parkway Center in Greentree, located just off I-279 south of the Fort Pitt Tunnells.
-WORD-FM still maintains the ministries as the mainstay of its programming, but has in recent years added CCM music back into its programming.
+WPIT, which for years had been co-located with WPIT-FM at Gateway Towers in downtown Pittsburgh, joined the new WORD-FM at its home at Seven Parkway Center in Greentree, located just off Interstate 279 south of the Fort Pitt Tunnells.
+WORD-FM still maintains the ministries as the mainstay of its programming, but has in recent years added contemporary Christian music back into its programming.